 I always love meeting people who enjoy food as much as I do so when we recently met David and Trevor through a friend here in Melbourne, we hit it off immediately.

 David is a HUGE foodie, I bow down to him in his knowledge of all things delicious.
 The first time we met I walked away with a huge list of recommendations and not enough time left in Melbourne to get through them all in.
 Anyway, we joined them last weekend to tick off the first place on that list: Dolan Uyghur Food Heaven.

 The Uyghurs are a Turkish ethnic group with a long history spanning thousands of years.
 They predominantly live in Xinjiang, China.
-Xinjiang (which has been an autonomous region since the 1990's) is in the north-west of China and borders 8 countries including Mongolia, Russia, Kazakhstand and Afghanistan.
-The Uyghur people have long fought for independence and you'll often see Xinjiang named as East Turkestan.
-Given it's position and strategic importance as part of the historic silk route, it's no surprise that Xinjiang is home to lots of different ethnic communities.
+Xinjiang (which has been an autonomous region since the 1990’s) is in the north-west of China and borders 8 countries including Mongolia, Russia, Kazakhstan and Afghanistan.
+The Uyghur people have long fought for independence and you’ll often see Xinjiang named as East Turkestan.
+Given its position and strategic importance as part of the historic silk route, it’s no surprise that Xinjiang is home to lots of different ethnic communities.

 What I really want to talk to you about though, is the food.
-Oh the food.
+Oh, the food.
 This Central Asian cuisine is epitomised by handmade stretched noodles, lamb kebabs and rich, spicy sauces.
-As an islamic community, the food is also usually halal.
+As an Islamic community, the food is also usually halal.

 David ordered a number of dishes for us to try, all placed in the centre of the table to share.
 Here’s what we ate:

 This massive plate was more than enough to feed four of us, even before the rest of the dishes came out!
 It’s chicken, peppers and potatoes with stretched noodles.
 The sauce was spicy and peppery.